HOBY MD Annual Seminar

 2024 Seminar

-The 2024 Maryland Leadership Seminar will take place June 6–9 at Towson University in Towson, Maryland.
+The 2025 Maryland Leadership Seminar will tentatively take place June 5–8 at Towson University in Towson, Maryland.

-During the seminar there will be panels and keynote speakers on topics including entrepreneurship, diversity, education, and volunteerism.
-After each session, ambassadors will have the opportunity to ask questions and discuss the subjects with their peers.
+During the seminar there are panels and keynote speakers on topics including entrepreneurship, diversity, education, and volunteerism.
+After each session, Ambassadors have the opportunity to ask questions and discuss the subjects with their peers.

-Ambassadors will practice leadership skills through Leadership Labs; a variety of hands-on and fun activities.
+Ambassadors practice leadership skills through Leadership Labs, a variety of hands-on and fun activities.

-All of the hard work and learning is balanced with activities dedicated solely to fun, including an Ambassador Talent Showcase and a dance with a game room.
+All of the hard work and learning is balanced with activities dedicated solely to fun, including an Ambassador Talent Showcase and a dance.

 View photos from past seminars on our SmugMug page.